Should I Get A 110 or 220 Volt Spa?

 SHOULD I GET A 110 OR 220 VOLT SPA?

 110 volt hot tubs can use 20 or 30 amp breakers.
 Most people have one or two in their breaker box.
-Either that, or your 110 volt spa comes with its own cord and GFCI (ground fault breaker).
+Either that, or your 110 volt spa comes with its own cord and GFCI (ground fault breaker) making this type of spa a perfect option for renters since you don’t have to alter any electrical wiring.
 That makes it a true "plug 'n play" spa.
+Just fill it up add water treatment, plug her up and enjoy!

 220 volt spas use more juice.
 They need a 50 amp GFCI.
 Not only that, but they come without a cord.
 You'll need a licensed electrician to hook it up for you.
 And, since you don't have a 50 amp breaker in your box (most people don't), the electrician will have to install that too.